Troubleshooting Errors in Word Processor Documents

-If you can insert Zotero citations into new documents but receive an error in an existing document, follow these steps to find the cause of the error.
+If you can insert citations into a new, empty document but get an error using Zotero in an existing document, follow these steps:

 - While troubleshooting, disable the Track Changes feature in Word/LibreOffice, as it can have complicated effects when working with Zotero.
 If Track Changes is enabled when you insert or modify a Zotero citation, it may mark many or all of the Zotero citations in your document as changed or cause field codes to be displayed.
 On rare occasions, Track Changes may cause Zotero to think a citation is corrupted.
 If you had Track Changes enabled previously, try accepting all changes to see if that resolves the issue.